db4j/chatter-less/README.md

 A realworld demo of [db4j](https://github.com/db4j/db4j), a transactional ACID database that uses java as the query language

 ChatterLess is a java reimplementation of the [Mattermost team-edition server](https://github.com/mattermost/mattermost-server) using Db4j as the database.
+This is primarily a demo of db4j:

-It supports most of the user messaging features including teams, channels, posts, search, reactions, and images.
+* supports most of the user messaging features including teams, channels, posts, search, reactions, and images
-Slash commands and enterprise features aren't supported, and it hasn't been tested for compliance with the mobile apps.
+* Slash commands and enterprise features aren't supported
+* hasn't been tested for compliance with the mobile apps
+* permissions are not generally enforced, eg anyone can delete any post

 It was produced by sniffing the API used between the official client and server, and viewing data stored in mysql

 The client is unchanged